 Another study demonstrated that sleep disturbances and poor subjective sleep quality (sleep variables such as total sleep time and time required to fall asleep measured by sleep diaries or post-sleep questionnaires) were associated with depression in postpartum.
 As new parents spend a great deal of their time waking up for feedings and trying to drift back to sleep before the next shift begins, mothers who have struggled with falling asleep in the past should be particularly aware of this possibility.

-Causes, Symptoms & Treatment of Postpartum Depression
+Causes, Symptoms & Treatments of Postpartum Depression

 Nearly everything changes for a mother post-birth — their bodies, lifestyles, hormones, even their identities.
 And with so much changing at once, it’s a perfect storm for PPD.
 Understanding the causes and symptoms of PPD can protect a new mother in the event she develops PPD and needs to contact her doctor.